brettmillerb/Pester-Wiki/Should.md

 :warning: All information on this page are relevant to Pester v.
 4.x.
 You can read older version of this page - relevant to Pester v.
 3.x - [[here|Should-v3]].

-## Not covered on the page - please update if you can
-- FileContentMatchMultiline

 `Should` is a command that provides assertion convenience methods for comparing objects and throwing test failures when test expectations fail. `Should` is used inside `It` blocks of a Pester test script.

 NEGATIVE ASSERTIONS